Disgruntled/AWSpermissionChecker/readme.md

 this will execute permissionChecker_test.py

 This accepts a --verbose flag to display stdout/stderr.
 That functionality was actually added to RDK by me, how neat.

+The test scenarios I've provided currently assume that you have iam:getpolicy and iam:getpolicyversion, and a properly setup aws environment.

+the tests attempt to get aws resources that are in my AWS account.
+For the tests to work for anyone who isnt me in their current iteration, you must update the 'policyArn' fields in the same events in permissionChecker_test.py